| EQI

 List

-2 - source unknown
+2 - Source unknown

-- Feelings of low self-
+- Feelings of low self- esteem

-- We perpetuate these
+- We perpetuate these parental

-parental messages by judging ourselves
+messages by judging ourselves and others harshly.

-our poor opinions of ourselves by being
+We try to cover up our poor opinions of ourselves

-perfectionistic, controlling,
+by being perfectionistic, controlling,

 contemptuous and gossipy.

-- We tend to isolate
+- We tend to isolate ourselves

-authority figures.
+people, especially authority figures.

-- We are desperate for
+- We are desperate for love and

-situations and relationships even when
+"loyal" in situations and relationships

-evidence indicates our loyalty is
+even when evidence indicates our loyalty is

 undeserved.
-(I would say not wanting to
+(I would say not wanting to lose

-lose them, having an extremely hard time
+them, having an extremely hard time "letting

-"letting go.")
+go.")

-- We are intimidated by
+- We are intimidated by angry

-angry people and personal criticism.
-This
+people and personal criticism.
+This causes us to

-our feelings of inadequacy and
+further adds to our feelings of inadequacy and

 insecurity.)